BESaw/sqliteflow.github.io/privacy.md

 ## Privacy Policy

-SQLiteFlow doesn't collect your data, period.
+SQLiteFlow does not collect your data, period.

 [Home](./)